 Awards range from $100 to full tuition; the amounts and availability of the awards are subject to change.
 The online application information below is for fall students attending Jefferson.

-If you are in the top of your class, you can some to Jefferson tuition free for the
+If you are in the top of your class, you may be able to come to Jefferson tuition-free for the first year!

-The Northern NY Community Foundation (NNYCF), in partnership with Jefferson Community College (JCC), administers the Jefferson-Can Community Scholars Program.
+The Northern NY Community Foundation (NNYCF), in partnership with Jefferson, administers the Jefferson-Can Community Scholars Program.
 The Jefferson-Can scholarship is a merit-based scholarship awarded to high school seniors from Jefferson and Lewis county high schools, in the top 15% of their class, who plan to attend Jefferson.
 Students are awarded up to full tuition (less fees and other financial aid and/or any other scholarships) for their first year at Jefferson.

-Scholarship packets will be mailed to students who qualify for the Jefferson-Can program – packets are mailed to students by the financial aid office at Jefferson Community College.
+Scholarship packets will be mailed to students who qualify for the Jefferson-Can program – packets are mailed to students by the financial aid office at Jefferson.

 Did you know 82% of Jefferson students receive financial aid.
 You can be one of these college students.